 3. As a general rule, the upper limit of payment is defined by law to be EUR 100,000.
 The upper limit may be multiplied according to the number of owners of a deposit.
-Payment is made in Hungarian forints calculated at the foreign currency rate of MNB valid on the day preceding the start date of compensation.
-In certain exceptional cases the upper limit of compensation can be maximum EUR 50,000 higher, i.e. EUR 150,000 per depositor.
+Payment is made in Hungarian forints calculated at the foreign currency rate of MNB5 valid on the day preceding the start date of compensation.
+In certain exceptional cases the upper limit of compensation can be maximum EUR 50,000 higher, i.e. EUR 150,000 per depositor (for further details see point 9).